tock/tock/doc/reference/trd-syscalls.md

 The second call, `yield-no-wait`, executes a single callback if any is pending.
 If no callbacks are pending it returns immediately.

-The third call, `yield-no-return` never returns and executes no callbacks.
+The third call, `yield-exit` never returns and executes no callbacks.
 It causes the process to terminate.
-The kernel can reclaim any resources held by a process after it invokes `yield-no-return`.
+The kernel can reclaim any resources held by a process after it invokes `yield-exit`.

 The register arguments for Subscribe system calls are as follows.
 The registers r0-r3 correspond to r0-r3 on CortexM and a0-a3 on RISC-V.